Flower of Life Meaning and Symbolism

 In the mystical Jewish practice of Kabbalah, the Flower of Life is associated with another symbol called the Sefirot.
 The Sefirot, which is sometimes referred to as the Tree of Life, represents 10 channels of spiritual practice as well as divine life force in this body.
 In this way, the Sefirot are like the chakras.

-Flower of Life and the Sefirot of the KabbalahThe common theme in these spiritual symbols is that all life, including that of humans, is derived from an original source.
+Flower of Life and the Sefirot of the KabbalahThe common theme in these spiritual symbols is that an original source created all life, including humans.

 Frequently Asked Questions